sprwoo/uw-math-planner/README.md

 - [X] Maybe use AWS database backend instead of CSVs (Post and fetch done, deleted AWS RDS instance because im unemployed)
 - [X] Be able to list courses for "One of CS 300-400" etc
 - [X] Implement binary search for course-searching?
+- [ ] Fix the Minor Courses formatting (missing the [] around the courses for non-math minors in the big CSV)

 Nice to have features:
 - AI chatbot?